bespinian/blog/content/posts/run-wordpress-on-cloud-foundry.md

 You can skip this step if you are using AWS S3.

 The S3-Uploads plugin works really well with [AWS S3](https://aws.amazon.com/s3/).
 If, however, we want to use it with a 3rd party S3 provider (e.g. the Swisscom Application Cloud Dynamic Storage), we'll have to add some more code to also allow us to specify a custom S3 endpoint.
-To do so, we'll create a very small plugin that reads the endpoint out of `wp-config.php`.
+To do so, we'll create a tiny that reads the endpoint out of `wp-config.php`.
 In the `wp-content` directory, create a new directory called `mu-plugins`.
 It holds so-called [Must Use Plugins](https://codex.wordpress.org/Must_Use_Plugins) which are always used.
 In this directory, create a file called `S3-endpoint.php` and fill it with the following content:

 ```php
 <?php